Yeah, I'm going to go ahead and grab grab grab some by 21.

 It wasn't this 43 million people don't have insurance.

-There are people dying every day.
+There were people dying every day.

 They were trying to attribute daily deaths to a lack of health insurance, pre-existing conditions.